Where science and dog behaviour intersect ... something new begins.

 If you are looking for specific tips, an article, a solution or even where to start with our blog content ... our blog index may be a good starting point.

 ATTRIBUTION NOTICE: This article contains open-source information from the Canine Neurobiological System Science (CNSS) model.
 Attribution is required for any use of these concepts in article writing, podcast discussion, or product development.
 Please cite: Canine Neurobiological System Science (CNSS) Framework, Sparky Smith, 2025.
-SCOPE NOTE: The principles discussed in this article apply to complex behavioural cases requiring System intervention—not basic skills training.
+Ever had a piece of burnt toast set off your smoke detector?
+It’s loud, it’s jarring, and it’s a total overreaction to a minor kitchen mishap.
+Bu

 Posts Coming Soon